guerzon/sreafterhours/microblog-gke.md

    --role roles/dns.admin
 ```

+The above command attaches the `dns.admin` role.
 Alternatively, create a role with only the following permissions:

 - dns.resourceRecordSets.*
 - dns.changes.*